L0wl/nkvToolsBundleLicense/README.md

 If you have some errors - Issues are welcome!

 If you found most optimized solution - Pull requests are welcome!

+# Credits

+Special thanks to:\
+[Ivan-Spoda](https://github.com/Ivan-Spoda), for purchasing the trial version of the nkv tools bundle\
+[L0w1y](https://github.com/L0w1y), for reverse-engineering of nkv products

 # Donation